andersmurphy/andersmurphy-blog/resources/posts/2020-11-11-clojure-adding-compile-time-errors-with-macros.md

   (validate-key-at-compile-time k))
 ```

-And throws and error when k is not a valid key.
+And throws an error when k is not a valid key.

 ```Clojure
 (def k :d)